kinghenry0126/WHSTechNotes/journal.md

 the whole coaching staff is deditaticated to one goal  thank you  for your leadership and help for blieved in on as players and young man. i hope the best for you
 Caleb Henry
+# may 5, 2025
+t’s extremely unlikely that 100 unarmed people could defeat a silverback gorilla, even with strategy.
+A fully grown male silverback can weigh over 400 pounds and has muscle density, speed, and strength that far surpasses any human.
+Their bite force is strong enough to crush bones, and they are extremely agile, especially in close combat.
+While numbers might sound like an advantage,They have incredible upper body strength, really strong jaw muscles.
+So, they bring a lot to a fight," she explained.
+But that doesn't mean one gorilla could take on 100 human men!
+"I think just the sheer numbers that the humans have would mean that the gorilla would probably eventually be overpowered